ubdussamad/DAS-utils/Troubleshooting PI connections.md

          - This file is accessible from your computer after plugging in the SD card <br>
          - You can edit it using a text editor <br>
          - This file can have multiple wifi networks <br>
-         - If you're using this file then make sure the WiFi **you wanna use comes first** in the list <br>
+         - If you're using this file, then make sure the WiFi **you wanna use comes first** in the list <br>
        2. `/etc/wpa_supplicant/wpa_supplicant.conf` <br>
          - This file is accessible when the Pi is on and you're connected to it via UART <br>
          - You can edit it using `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` <br>
-         - Typically you should not need to edit this file <br>
+         - Typically, you do not need to edit this file <br>
-         - Incase you think this file could be the issue, you delete everything in it <br>
+         - In case you think this file could be the issue, you should delete everything in it <br>
          - This file can have multiple wifi networks <br>
+         - If you're using this file, meaning that the above file credentials are wrong or that wifi isn't available
-         - If you're using this file then make sure the WiFi **you wanna use comes first** in the list <br>
+          - then make sure the WiFi **you want to use comes first** in the list <br>
 3. **Incorrectly configured wpa_supplicant.conf**
    - Make sure you've entered the correct wifi name and password
    - It should look like this: